sergiomb2/VirtualBox/README.md

 reach out to [Oracle Support](https://www.oracle.com/support/).

 Everyone can use the [VirtualBox Forums](https://forums.virtualbox.org/) for questions about the product or discussing its functionality.
-Open an [issue][issues] for bug reports or request for enhancements.
+Open an [issue](https://github.com/VirtualBox/virtualbox/issues) for bug reports or request for enhancements.
 Report a security vulnerability according to the [Reporting Vulnerabilities Guide](https://www.oracle.com/corporate/security-practices/assurance/vulnerability/reporting.html).